- Home

 1. Workout at home

-If you feel like you can’t face a workout outside, or you don’t fancy the walk/drive to the gym, you could consider working out at home instead.
-Many people do home workouts all year round simply because they enjoy getting their exercise hit in the comfort of their own home.
+If you feel like you can’t face a workout outside, or you don’t fancy the walk/drive to the gym, you could consider exercising at home instead.
+Many people do home workouts all year round simply because they enjoy getting their exercise hit from the comfort of their own home.

 If you’re struggling for motivation, the best way to get moving is to commit to 10 minutes of physical activity a day.
 Like anything in life, if starting a task feels like a great effort, it can help to break it down into small, manageable chunks.
 The NHS offers a series of 10-minute equipment-free routines that you can do at home, which can be a great starting point for people of all fitness levels.

-You may also be interested in some of the fitness classes available over on Rest Less Events, which include everything from dance and aerobic fitness to yoga and stretching.
+You may also be interested in some of the virtual fitness classes available on Rest Less Events, which include everything from dance and aerobic fitness to yoga and stretching.

 2. Make sure you’re getting enough of the good stuff